Accessibility Statement for Exploring legal boundaries (W350)

 The study materials contain some diagrams.
 Figure descriptions are provided for figures.

 You may be required to search for, and make use of, third party material online and this is assessed.
-This is an independent study module and therefore as a level three module it assessed your independent research.
+This OU level 3 module is an independent study module and therefore it assesses your independent research capabilities.

 This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, and an End-of-Module Assessment submitted online.